Who cares?

 While there are certainly many who do care greatly, there seem to be far more people who are not willing to make any effort at all.

 And, of course, there are those, not so few, who actively rubbish the environment that we share with all life on Earth.
-Some do so simply because it is easier to rubbish the environment than protect it, others do it because there is money to be made by exploiting the environment.
+Some do so simply because it is easier to rubbish the environment than protect it, others do it because they get some enjoyment out of damaging things made by others, others again have found that there is money to be made by exploiting the environment and damaging it in the process.

 Contact: David K. Clarke – ©